Juank0621/Juank0621/README.md

 - **Development Tools:** JupyterLab, Google Colab, VS Code (Windows/Linux), LangGraph, LangChain, LlamaIndex.

 ## 🚀 Expertise
-- **End-to-End Machine Learning Solutions:** Experience designing complete pipelines from data preparation to model deployment and evaluation.
+- **End-to-End AI Solutions:** Experience designing and deploying complete AI pipelines from data preparation to model deployment, including MLOps practices and model serving.
-- **Data Preprocessing & Feature Engineering:** Experience in cleaning, normalizing, and selecting features to enhance model performance.
-- **Transforming Data into Insights:** Skilled in exploratory data analysis and visualization to extract actionable insights.
-- **Convolutional Neural Networks (CNNs):** Application of CNNs in object detection and image classification using pre-trained models.
-- **Computer Vision Projects:** Hands-on work involving object detection, semantic segmentation, and classification with YOLO and PyTorch.
+- **Computer Vision & Deep Learning:** Extensive experience in object detection, semantic segmentation, and image classification using state-of-the-art models like YOLO, CNNs, and Vision Transformers.
+Proficient in implementing custom computer vision solutions using PyTorch.
+- **Generative AI & Image Generation:** Hands-on experience with GANs and VAEs for image generation and manipulation.
+Skilled in implementing and fine-tuning generative models for creative applications.
+- **AI Agents & LLM Applications:** Expertise in developing intelligent agents using LangChain, LangGraph, and LlamaIndex.
+Experience in building conversational AI systems, automation tools, and decision-making systems powered by Large Language Models.
-- **Natural Language Processing & LLMs:** Practical understanding of NLP tasks such as text classification, summarization, and information extraction.
-Experience working with Large Language Models (LLMs) like GEMINI for downstream applications.
+- **Natural Language Processing:** Practical experience in text classification, summarization, and information extraction using modern NLP techniques and transformer-based models.
-- **AI Agents:** Experience designing AI agents powered by LLMs for tasks like conversational interfaces, automation, and decision-making systems.
+- **Data Engineering & MLOps:** Proficient in data preprocessing, feature engineering, and building robust data pipelines.
+Experience with model versioning, monitoring, and deployment using modern MLOps tools.
-- **Model Evaluation & Optimization:** Proficient in using metrics such as accuracy, precision, and recall.
-Experience with hyperparameter optimization using frameworks like Optuna for efficient model tuning.
+- **Model Optimization & Performance:** Skilled in model evaluation, hyperparameter optimization, and performance tuning.
+Experience in model quantization and optimization for production deployment.

 ## 🌍 Multilingual & Multicultural
 I am currently learning **French** to enhance collaboration with diverse teams and broaden my career opportunities in international environments.